Shoaf Plantation ---- Nigerian Dwarf Goats---

 Diet for Male goats.

 **Neutered males have a higher tendency to develop kidney stones IF they are neutered too young, and/or they don't have the proper diet.

 *Male goats, especially neuters, need a diet that has a proper calcium to phosphorus ratio.
 The best diet consists of minimal grain/pellets and maximum roughage (hay, weeds, grass).
 The roughage is needed to keep saliva levels up, which causes phosphorus to be defecated rather than urinated.
 The green roughage will provide vitamin A, which is necessary also.

 *Purina Goat pellets or DuMOR Goat Formula feed are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.

-*DuMOR Goat Formula pellets is BETTER for males because it has a better calcium to phosphorus ratio than Purina.
+*In our opinion, DuMOR Goat Formula pellets is slightly better for males because it has a better calcium to phosphorus ratio than Purina.

 *All goats need either a mineral salt lick or loose minerals to partake of at will.

 **See the following URL for more information:

 There are several plants that can be poison or toxic to goats when eaten.
 These include but are not limited to, molded hay, wild cherry, Japanese maple, boxwood, rhododendron, laurel, holly, tomato plants, potato plants, daffodils and azaleas.
 Remove these from the area your goats will be, or restrict them from the area where these plants are.
 If they do ingest these, and exhibit strange behavior, force feed them a mixture of ground up charcoal (without added lighter fluid) and vegetable oil, and get them to your vet.
 Sometimes a goat can eat a small amount of these plants and not be bothered.